iwnnay/text-story-game-engine/README.md

 Finally create the game

     const game = new GameEngine(localDataProvider, 'startLocationName');

+## Display a room
+The engine leaves you the freedomm to create or display a room however you wish but in order to get the description of the room and visible items use the descibe method on the situation.

+    const currentMove = game.situation.describe();

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.